tru5tzz/group1-mock/sensor_client/readme.md

 To get started with Bluetooth Mesh and Simplicity Studio, see [QSG176: Bluetooth Mesh SDK v2.x Quick Start Guide](https://www.silabs.com/documents/public/quick-start-guides/qsg176-bluetooth-mesh-sdk-v2x-quick-start-guide.pdf).

 The term SoC stands for "System on Chip", meaning that this is a standalone application that runs on the EFR32/BGM and does not require any external MCU or other active components to operate.

+**Bluetooth Mesh - SoC Sensor Client** example collects sensor data from the sensor server.
+If it is used together with the soc-btmesh-sensor-server example then it will display occupancy (people count) sensor data, temperature data and illuminance (on Thunderboard Sense 2).

 To add or remove features from the example, follow this process: